Tazeh Yab

-Tazeh Yab (تازه ياب, also Romanized as Tāzeh Yāb; also known as Tāzeh Yāb-e Garkaz) is a village in Jeyransu Rural District, in the Central District of Maneh and Samalqan County, North Khorasan Province, Iran.
-At the 2006 census, its population was 827, in 171 families.
+Tazeh Yab (تازه ياب) (Note: Also romanized as Tāzeh Yāb; also known as Tāzeh Yāb-e Garkaz) is a village in Jeyransu Rural District of the Central District in Samalqan County, (Note: Formerly Maneh and Samalqan County) North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 827 in 171 households.
+The following census in 2011 counted 1,021 people in 244 households.
+The 2016 census measured the population of the village as 933 people in 228 households.